orzanai/dominant_color_detection/README.md

 My approach integrates several key steps:

-- Object Detection: Using YOLOv3, a state-of-the-art object detection algorithm, we identify objects in each frame of the webcam feed.
+- Object Detection: Using YOLO, a state-of-the-art object detection algorithm, we identify objects in each frame of the webcam feed.
 - Color Detection: For each detected object, we extract a circular region and compute its dominant color.
 This is achieved through color histograms and weighted averages.
 - Real-Time Processing: The application operates in real-time, updating the detected objects and their colors in each frame.